Work Term Semester

 Work Term Reports

-Work Term Reports are an intergral part of the co-operative education experience which enable you to integrate the unique insights and learning gained through your work experiences with the academic knowledge that you have acquired through your studies.
+Work Term Reports are part of the co-operative education experience which enable you to integrate the unique insights and learning gained through your work experiences with the academic knowledge that you have acquired through your studies.

 Work term report requirements vary by program and employers may be asked to sign off on the report, prior to submission.
 Work term reports are to be submitted to your academic department by the 5th class day of the semester following your work term.
 Your Co-op Faculty Advisor will evaluate the report and grade it on a scale of: Outstanding, Very Good, Good, Satisfactory, and Unsatisfactory*.
 This grade will appear on your official transcript.